CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Motivation

-Our proposed approach involves a two-step process to generate comprehensive contexts within a limited window size.
+Our proposed approach involves a two-step process to generate a comprehensive context within a limited context size.
 Our first step is removing a code commit's irrelevant components (i.e., files, methods, and statements).
+Thus all the rest components correspond to its comprehensive context.
 We drop irrelevant components, i.e., those without control-flow and data-flow dependencies on changed lines, as they account for a large portion (e.g., more than 99\%~\cite{codechange}) and will likely not be included in the sequence of statements relevant to exploiting the corresponding vulnerability or its patch to prevent the exploit.
 We also remove the bodies of relevant methods without changed lines and keep only their annotations~\cite{annotation} and signatures, which have already described their functionalities in a few words.
-After removing irrelevant components, we generate a ``complete'' context of each hunk in a code commit.
-A ``complete'' context means that it either contains a whole statement block or does not contain any statement from this statement block.
-When compared with straightforward contexts, e.g., the closest three lines of changed lines, a ``complete'' context helps an LLM comprehend code changes more effectively by leveraging the hierarchy information, i.e., statements within the same block are highly correlated.

-We use the example in Listing~\ref{lst: cve-2017-4971-reduce} to explain how our approach works.
-For the first diff hunk in Lines 3-5, we only keep the inserted import statement because it has no dependency on other import statements.
-For the second diff hunk in Lines 6-8, we keep the inserted variable declaration \CodeIn{emptyValueExpressionParser} together with another variable declaration \CodeIn{expressionParser} as it has data-flow dependencies with another changed line (Line 13).
-For the third diff hunk in Lines 10-20, we extend the context after changed lines and removing the log statements (Lines 32-34 in Listing~\ref{lst: cve-2017-4971-raw}), which have no direct dependencies with the changed lines.
-Additionally, in Lines 22-29, we add signatures and annotations of the caller and callee methods of \CodeIn{addEmptyValueMapping}.
-They provide evidence that variable \CodeIn{target} comes from user inputs, so changing its initialization method might fix a vulnerability.
+Second, we devise an adaptive context-expanding algorithm to select the closest code hunks as a reduced context.
+Specifically, we expand the context at the block level; for each statement block in a code commit's context, we either include the entire block or exclude it.
+For example, we include Lines 16-21 (the \CodeIn{try} block) in Listing~\ref{lst: cve-2017-4971-reduce} and remove its following statement blocks, e.g., a \CodeIn{catch} block.
+Our rationale is that statements within the same block are highly correlated, and thus, we avoid splitting them during context selection.
+We then prioritize the closest blocks as the most significant contexts of a given code commit, within a maximum context size.